rnewman/scua/docs/DESIGN.md

 The process of associating an identity with a resource (e.g., a Twitter account) involves the following steps:

-* Constructing an identifier for the identity.
+* Constructing or finding an identifier for the identity.
 Here it is a DID URI.
 This will be the *subject* of an assertion.
 * Constructing an identifier for the resource.
-This might be an HTTP URI, or it might be some other protocol scheme such as an [`ssb:` URI](https://github.com/ssb-ngi-pointer/ssb-uri-spec).
+This might be an HTTP URI including path, or it might be some other protocol scheme such as an [`ssb:` URI](https://github.com/ssb-ngi-pointer/ssb-uri-spec).
 This will be the *object* of an assertion.
 * Formulating an assertion about the subject to claim ownership using some JSON-LD vocabulary.
 * Encoding that assertion as the *claims* in a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/).